aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

     >Note: The stdout-\<accountid\> files included in the zip can be used for prowler execution review or troubleshooting, but will be not be processed for a report.

 4. Prepare the PivotTable Excel Template for environment data
-    Open the "prowler3-report-template.xlsx" excel document and select the "Prowler CSV" sheet
+    Open the "prowler-report-template.xlsx" excel document and select the "Prowler CSV" sheet
     Delete all sample data including the header.
 The best option appears to be when an individual cell is selected and then a "Select All" shortcut is used.
     >Note: If asked whether to delete the query associated with the data being removed, click no to prevent problems with the PivotTable.
       - Mac OS: Command+a delete
       - Windows OS: CTRL+a delete

-5. Transfer the output from the Prowler assessment into the "prowler3-report-template.xlsx" Excel PivotTable template
+5. Transfer the output from the Prowler assessment into the "prowler-report-template.xlsx" Excel PivotTable template
     - Open the "prowler-fullorgresults-accessdeniedfiltered.txt" (or alternatively prowler-fullorgresults.txt) file with excel
     - Select column A so that the entire column is highlighted and copy this data into the clipboard
-    - Open the "prowler3-report-template.xlsx" file and click on the "Prowler CSV" sheet
+    - Open the "prowler-report-template.xlsx" file and click on the "Prowler CSV" sheet
     - Paste the clipboard data into cell A1 so that it populates Column A starting with the header in A1
         - Mac OS: Command+v
         - Windows OS: CTRL+v